 Tracking actual worked hours is an essential process in every restaurant.

-So, what’s the best method of recording hours worked?
+So, what’s the best method of recording staff check-ins?
 More and more restaurants are going mobile, with a time clock app.
 Let’s talk about why.

 Mechanical time clocks have been around since the late 1800s.
 Employees would insert a cardboard timecard into a bulky machine, which stamped it with the date and time.